Göktürks: Origins

-Chinese sources linked the Hu on their northern borders to the Xiongnu just as Graeco-Roman historiographers called the Pannonian Avars, Huns and Hungarians “Scythians".
+Chinese sources linked the Hu on their northern borders to the Xiongnu just as Graeco-Roman historiographers called the Pannonian Avars, Huns and Hungarians, "Scythians".
 Such archaizing was a common literary topos, implying similar geographic origins and nomadic lifestyle but not direct filiation.

 As part of the heterogeneous Rouran Khaganate, the Turks lived for generations north of the Altai Mountains, where they 'engaged in metal working for the Rouran'.
 According to Denis Sinor, the rise to power of the Ashina clan represented an 'internal revolution' in the Rouran Khaganate rather than an external conquest.

 According to Charles Holcombe, the early Turk population was rather heterogeneous and many of the names of Turk rulers, including the two founding members, are not even Turkic.
 This is supported by evidence from the Orkhon inscriptions, which include several non-Turkic lexemes, possibly representing Uralic or Yeniseian words.
-Peter Benjamin Golden points out that the khaghans of the Turkic Khaganate, the Ashina, who were of an undetermined ethnic origin, adopted Iranian and Tokharian (or non-Altaic) titles, he also adds that this hypothesis assumes that they were not themselves lranian or Tokharian in speech.
+Peter Benjamin Golden points out that the khaghans of the Turkic Khaganate, the Ashina, who were of an undetermined ethnic origin, adopted Iranian and Tokharian (or non-Altaic) titles.
 German Turkologist W.-E. Scharlipp points out that many common terms in Turkic are Iranian in origin.
 Whatever language the Ashina may have spoken originally, they and those they ruled would all speak Turkic, in a variety of dialects, and create, in a broadly defined sense, a common culture.

 Expansion

-The Göktürks reached their peak in late 6th century and began to invade the Sui Dynasty of China.
-However, the war ended due to the division of Turkic nobles and their civil war for the throne of Khagan.
+The Göktürks reached their peak in the late 6th century and began to invade the Sui dynasty of China.
+However, the war ended due to the division of Turkic nobles and their civil war for the title of khagan.
 With the support of Emperor Wen of Sui, Yami Qaghan won the competition.
-However, the Göktürk empire was divided to Eastern and Western empires.
-Weakened by the civil war, Yami Qaghan declared allegiance to Sui Dynasty.
-When Sui began to decline, Shibi Khagan began to assault its territory and even surrounded Emperor Yang of Sui in Siege of Yanmen (615 AD) with 100,000 cavalry troops.
-After the collapse of Sui dynasty, the Göktürks intervened in the ensuing Chinese civil wars, providing support to the northeastern rebel Liu Heita against the rising Tang in 622 and 623.
+However, the Göktürk empire was divided into eastern and western empires.
+Weakened by the civil war, Yami Qaghan declared allegiance to the Sui dynasty.
+When the Sui began to decline, Shibi Khagan began to assault its territory and even surrounded Emperor Yang of Sui at the Siege of Yanmen (615 AD) with 100,000 cavalry troops.
+After the collapse of the Sui dynasty, the Göktürks intervened in the ensuing Chinese civil wars, providing support to the northeastern rebel Liu Heita against the rising Tang in 622 and 623.
 Liu enjoyed a long string of success but was finally routed by Li Shimin and other Tang generals and executed.
 The Tang dynasty was then established.